Output Format

 However, for frontend libraries, you still offer a single file for convenience, that users can download (from a CDN) and directly embed in their web pages.
 This still commonly employs a UMD pattern, it's just no longer written/copied by the library author into their source code, but added automatically by the transpiler/bundler.

-And similarly, for backend/universal libraries that are supposed to work in node.js, you still also distribute a commonjs module build via npm to support all the users who still use a legacy version of node.js (and don't want/need to employ a transpiler themselves).
+And similarly, for backend/universal libraries that are supposed to work in Node.js, you still also distribute a commonjs module build via npm to support all the users who still use a legacy version of Node.js (and don't want/need to employ a transpiler themselves).
 This is less common nowadays for new libraries, but existing ones try hard to stay backwards-compatible and not cause applications to break.

 How to build a UMD library?